albumsfromkyle/albumsfromkyle.github.io/scripts/README.md

 # Scripts
 This section contains scripts that aid me in organizing my music.
-These interface mostly with exported CSV files of my spotify playlists.
+These mostly use the Spotify API to interface with my playlists.

 # How-To